 The Execution:

-• As the vines develop and sprawl, the young fruit will naturally come to rest on the pallet surface.
-For very large varieties, create simple “cradles” from leftover burlap or old pantyhose to support the weight of each melon and prevent pressure sores on the skin.
+Pro-Tip: For very large varieties, create simple cradles from burlap strips tied between pallet slats to cushion and support the weight of each melon and prevent pressure marks on the skin.

 26. The Overhead Canopy Pot System for Climbing Gourds

-This remarkable system, visible in the third image, represents the apex of space efficiency.
-Two large, repurposed plastic tubs are used as the root vessels, and a simple overhead metal or bamboo frame — essentially a horizontal “table” of wire or poles set at 5–6 feet — becomes a living canopy roof draped in dozens of hanging chayote or bottle gourds.
+This system represents the apex of space efficiency.
+Two repurposed plastic tubs serve as the root vessels, while a simple overhead frame of wire or bamboo — set at 5–6 feet — becomes a living canopy roof draped in dozens of hanging chayote or bottle gourds.

 The Execution:

-The Harvest: The hanging fruit is harvested effortlessly at eye level, eliminating all bending and searching.
-The dense canopy also creates a beautiful, shaded area underneath — an unexpected bonus for a hot patio.
+Pro-Tip: The dense canopy creates a naturally shaded area underneath — an unexpected bonus for a hot patio or rooftop garden.

 27. The Reclaimed Ladder A-Frame Squash Trellis